Skip to content

 State Definition

-START Start date of the project timeline.
+PAST_START Start date of the project timeline that has passed.

 PAST Completed task with a due date that has passed.